priyanss/ambari-alerts-monitor/README.md

 datetime
 json
 ```
-If those are not installed alreay, you can install them using pip or conda or whatever.
+If those are not installed already, you can install them using pip or conda or whatever.
 Once the dependencies are resolved, simply clone the app -

 ```